hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/02b-Interact.md

   + `do-while` statement
     + syntax: `do statement while (condition)`
     + executing the content of the loop once before checcking the condition of the while
+    + used for a block of code executed at least once
+    + rarely used
   + examples

     ```js